hashicorp/vagrant/website/docs/source/v2/getting-started/index.html.md

 Vagrant project, and show off the basics of the major features Vagrant has to offer.

-Before diving into your first project, please [install Vagrant](/v2/installation/index.html).
-And if you're curious what benefits Vagrant has to offer, you should also read the ["Why Vagrant?"](/v2/why-vagrant/index.html) page.
+If you're curious what benefits Vagrant has to offer, you should also read the ["Why Vagrant?"](/v2/why-vagrant/index.html) page.

 The getting started guide will use Vagrant with [VirtualBox](http://www.virtualbox.org), since it is free, available on every major platform, and built-in to Vagrant.
 After reading the guide though, don't forget that Vagrant can work with [many other providers](/v2/getting-started/providers.html).

+Before diving into your first project, please [install Vagrant](/v2/installation/index.html).
+And because we'll be using [VirtualBox](http://www.virtualbox.org) as our provider for the getting started guide, please install that as well.

 ## Up and Running